jina-ai/clip-as-service/docs/user-guides/finetuner.md

 Since the tuned model generated from Finetuner contains richer information such as metadata and config, we now transform it to simpler structure used by CLIP-as-service.

-First create another folder named `clip-fashion-cas` or anything you like, this will be the storage of the models to use in CLIP-as-service.
+First create a new folder named `clip-fashion-cas` or anything you like.
+This will be the storage of the models to use in CLIP-as-service.

 Second copy and move `clip-fashion/models/clip-text/model.onnx` to `clip-fashion-cas` and rename it to `textual.onnx`.